eik-lib/website/docs/client_putting_it_all_together.md

 ### Run a build to bundle up @podium/browser into a single file

-We can use Rollup to bundle up the code from `@podium/browser` into a single file and place it into the `dist` directory ready for upload like so:
+We can use Rollup to bundle up the code from `@podium/browser` into a single file and place it into the `public` directory ready for upload like so:

 ```
-npx rollup -f es -o ./dist/index.js ./node_modules/@podium/browser/src/index.js
+npx rollup -f es -o ./public/index.js ./node_modules/@podium/browser/src/index.js
 ```

 N.B.
 We ensure that ESM is preserved with the `-f es` flag.